Ikkyū

 Ikkyū (一休宗純, Ikkyū Sōjun) was an eccentric, iconoclastic Japanese Zen Buddhist monk and poet.
-He had a great impact on the infusion of Japanese art and literature with Zen attitudes and ideals, as well as on Zen itself, including breaking Buddhist monastic teachings with his stance against celibacy.
+He had a great impact on the infusion of Japanese art and literature with Zen attitudes and ideals.
+He is perhaps best known for his radical approach to Zen, which included breaking Buddhist monastic precepts and his stance against celibacy.

 Biography

 Childhood

 Ikkyū was born in 1394 in a small suburb of Kyoto.
 It is generally held that he was the son of Emperor Go-Komatsu and a low-ranking court noblewoman.
 His mother was forced to flee to Saga, where Ikkyū was raised by servants.
 At the age of five, Ikkyū was separated from his mother and placed in a Rinzai Zen temple in Kyoto called Ankoku-ji, as an acolyte.
 The temple masters taught Chinese culture and language as part of the curriculum, a method termed Gozan Zen.
 He was given the name Shuken, and learned about Chinese poetry, art and literature.